danstocker-legacy/nodes/README.md

 Implementing a node class
 -------------------------

-To create a new node type, subclass `Node`, or one of the other base classes:
+To create a new node type, subclass `NodeBase`, or one of the other base classes:
 `TrackerBase`, `SequencerBase`, or `SyncerBase`.
 (More about these below.)

 1. First, define port layout (public object properties `in` and `out`)